Joyce Grable

-Betty Wade-Murphy (born November 9, 1952), better known by her ring name Joyce Grable, is an American former professional wrestler.
+Betty Wade-Murphy (November 9, 1952 – September 29, 2023), better known by her ring name Joyce Grable, was an American professional wrestler.
 She was the long-term tag team partner of Wendi Richter.
 She held the NWA United States Women's Championship once and the NWA Women's World Tag Team Championship six times—three with Richter and three with her other tag team partner Vicki Williams.

 Professional wrestling career

 Training

 Joyce Fowler (who also competed as Joyce Becker) was the first female wrestler to use the ring name "Joyce Grable".
 Fowler was active from 1963–1974 and then retired from professional wrestling to focus on her family.
 In the early 1970s, Betty Wade-Murphy was trained by professional wrestler Judy Grable (who was her childhood idol) to become a female wrestler.
 Upon her professional debut, she was given the ring name "Joyce Grable" both as a tribute to her idol and trainer, Judy Grable, and because Fabulous Moolah felt she bore a strong physical resemblance to the original Joyce Grable (portrayed by Fowler).